naturalis/windows-openstack-imaging/README.md

 Create an instance based on image 'windows-2012'.
 Minimum disk size must be set to 160 GB.
 Select your key.
 Instance Name will be the hostname of the instance.
 The 'Admin Pass' option is not supported.

 When the instance is active, go to the 'Console' tab of the instance settings.
 Click on full screen.
 You can now log on as administrator, set the password as you do so.
 An other option is to use the Admin account, that is created during boot.
-To retrieve this password with the following command:
+You can retrieve this password with a nova command.
+First source your OpenStack RC file:

+    source dev-ops-openrc.sh

+Next, retreive the password:

     nova get-password <instancename> ~/.ssh/id_rsa